 Options often appear in disguise, embedded in other instruments.
 Consider a capped floater.
-This is a floating-rate note (FRN) that pays a floating-rate coupon, subject to the rule that if Libor exceeds a particular value, such as 10%, then that value will be used instead.
-This instrument is really a floater minus an option on each Libor fixing.
-This series of options is known as a cap, and each of the little options is known as a caplet.
-Some FRNs have an embedded floor, so if Libor drops below the floor then the floor is used instead.
+This is a floating-rate note (FRN) that pays a floating-rate coupon, subject to the rule that if LIBOR exceeds a particular value, such as 10%, then that value will be used instead.
+This instrument is really a floater minus an option on each LIBOR fixing.
+This series of options is known as a caplet.
+Some FRNs have an embedded floor, so if LIBOR drops below the floor then the floor is used instead.
 This would be an FRN plus a floor (itself composed of a series of floorlets).